pythonarcade/arcade/doc/programming_guide/sections.rst

 First we configure a Map section that will hold the map.
 This Section will start at left, bottom = 0,0 and will not occupy the whole screen.
 Mouse events that occur outside of this coordinates will not be handled by the Map event handlers.
-So Map will only needs to take care of what happens inside the map.
+So Map will only need to take care of what happens inside the map.

 Second we configure a Menu section that will hold some buttons.
 This menu takes the top space of the screen that the Map has left.
 The Map + the Menu will occupy 100% of the height